 GTMetrix offer an incredibly in-depth look at the performance of your website.

 If you do use a score checker, always take these results with a pinch of salt.
-We find that for anything but the smallest of websites an A grade is highly unlikely.
-Instead a 50%+ score is a good benchmark, this indicates a good user experience.
+We find that for anything bar the smallest websites, an A grade is highly unlikely.
+Instead a 50% plus score is a good benchmark, this indicates a good user experience.

 What to do next?

-All the tests aside, the most important reason to upgrade your website is to improve the experience your users are having.
-If your site doesn’t look great on a mobile then we can’t stress enough how important this is to fix.
+All tests aside, the most important reason to upgrade your website is to improve the experience of your user.
+If your site doesn’t look great on a mobile then we can’t stress enough how important it is to get this fixed.
 You can’t afford to overlook what was the future, and is now very much the present of internet use.